Back

 A record number of state higher education systems have adopted uniform policies on AP credit.
 Over the past seven years, adoption of statewide credit policies has tripled.

-As of fall 2023, 35 states have implemented statewide or systemwide AP credit policies, which typically require all public higher education institutions to award credit for AP Exam scores of 3 or higher.
+As of spring 2024, 37 states have implemented statewide or systemwide AP credit policies, which typically require all public higher education institutions to award credit for AP Exam scores of 3 or higher.
 AP policies that grant credit for scores of 3 have grown 22% since 2015, and the number of policies for credit overall has grown 14%.
 Both trends are largely attributable to state and system policies.